This Sunday, Feb. 11 marks the one-year anniversary of the loss of the F/V Destination.

 "We put a stack of gear [on the vessel] to leave Dutch Harbor and even though I know what the stability is on the Patricia Lee, I went and double-checked my double check," he said.
 "And [Jeff] was definitely on my mind."

 Carlton isn't the only crabber who took extra precautions this winter.

 Fishermen turned up in droves at a safety event where they could check their crab pots.
 That's according to Scott Wilwert, coordinator of Alaska's Commercial Fishing Vessel Safety Program for the U.S. Coast Guard.

 "We weighed pots on every one of the 45 or 46 boats that we got," he said.

 Wilwert said verifying those weights has helped crabbers update their stability books, which outline how much equipment each vessel can carry safely.

 That's key information, as boats can capsize or sink if they're overloaded.

 "We did find — almost across the board — that the gear folks are using today is likely heavier than what the stability books were made up for maybe 5, 10, or 15 years ago," said Wilwert.

-It's possible that overloading played a role in the loss of the Destination — and we should know soon.
+It's possible that overloading played a role in the loss of the Destination.
 Wilwert said the Marine Board of Investigation is almost finished with its report on the accident.